stochastic-philosophy/welfare-state-1/docs/content/yhteiskunta_sopimus_v3_osa3.md

 Acemoglu, D., & Robinson, J. A. (2012). *Why Nations Fail: The Origins of Power, Prosperity, and Poverty*.
 New York: Crown Publishers.

+Aizer, A., Eli, S., Ferrie, J., & Lleras-Muney, A. (2016).
+"The Long-Run Impact of Cash Transfers to Poor Families." *American Economic Review*, 106(4), 935-971.

+Banerjee, A., Faye, M., Krueger, A., Niehaus, P., & Suri, T. (2020).
+"Effects of a Universal Basic Income during the Pandemic." *NBER Working Paper*.

 Berg, A., & Ostry, J. D. (2011). *Inequality and Unsustainable Growth: Two Sides of the Same Coin?* IMF Staff Discussion Note SDN/11/08.
 International Monetary Fund.

 Bossenga, G. (2009).
 "Rights and Citizens in the Old Regime." *French Historical Studies*, 20(2), 217-243.
 [Viitattu: Swansea University, n.d.]